TEXT-Fitch rates MetLife's debt issuance 'A-'

+Fitch expects the $1 billion of net proceeds realized by MetLife upon the

-Fitch expects proceeds from the debt issuance to be used for general corporate
+settlement of the stock purchase contracts will be used for general corporate

 purposes, including repayment of upcoming debt maturities.
 Fitch's view of